Filip Tapalović

-Filip Tapalović (born 22 October 1976 in Gelsenkirchen, Germany) is a former Croatian international footballer and former assistant head coach for EFL Championship club Hull City.
+Filip Tapalović (born 22 October 1976 in Gelsenkirchen, Germany) is a former Croatian international footballer and current assistant coach for Bundesliga club Borussia Dortmund.

 Playing career

 International

 He made his debut for Croatia in a May 2002 friendly match away against Hungary and earned a total of three caps, scoring no goals.
 His final international was four months later, a European Championship qualification match against Estonia.

 Managerial career

 In 2013 he became youth team manager at 1860 Munich.
 He left the club after two seasons.

 On 26 June 2017, he became assistant manager at A-League club Adelaide United.
 Tapalović departed following Adelaide United's decision not to renew Marco Kurz' contract and followed Kurz to Melbourne Victory where he is currently the club's assistant manager.

 On 4 July 2024, Tapalović was appointed as assistant head coach at Hull City.
 On 27 November 2024, the club parted ways with head coach Tim Walter and his assistant Tapalović, following a run of four straight defeats and nine games without a win.

 On 31 January 2025, he was named assistant coach at Borussia Dortmund under Niko Kovač.